 - Power outlet adapters for EU plug sockets

+You will have your own private room.
 We’ll be staying in 3 star accommodation that has everything we need.
-We’ll be spending hardly any time in our hotel rooms so it’s really just a place to safely store our belongings, take showers, sleep, recharge our batteries.
+We’ll be spending hardly any time in our hotel rooms so it’s really just a place to safely store our belongings, take showers, sleep and recharge our batteries.